You’ve finally decided on the perfect bike. Now, you might be looking to put your own special spin on it.

-- A paint job: You can go with a monotone color—or one with a funky design.
+- A fresh paint job: You can go with a monotone color—or one with a funky design.
 Whatever you choose, make sure it screams you.

 - Heated grips: Who doesn’t need a little extra warmth when the weather turns cold?
 Heated grips will keep your digits toasty and let you wear lighter gloves.
 Live in a warm-weather part of the country?
 Then consider custom handlebars.